Burrata Panzanella: Your New Favorite Salad

 Burrata Panzanella

 Beware!
-For this Burrata Panzanella, I toss aside my healthy-chef hat and instead put on my cheese-lover’s beret—and enjoy every bite of the delicious decadence!
+For this Burrata Panzanella, I toss aside my healthy-chef hat and instead put on my cheese-lover’s beret—and enjoy every bite of delicious decadence!

-Of course, the majority of the decadence of this Panzanella Salad comes from the Burrata, an ultra-creamy mozzarella-type cheese with an even creamier center.
 Burrata originates from Andria in the Puglia region of Italy (the heel of the boot).
-Due to its popularity, cheese makers in the US even produce it, but Burrata di Andria has Protected Geographical Indication status.
+And due to its popularity, cheese makers in the U.S. even produce versions.

 Burrata Panzanella Recipe